seung-lab/cloud-files/README.md

 ## Highlights

-1. Fast file access with transparent threading.
+1. Fast file access with transparent threading and optionally multi-process.
 2. Google Cloud Storage, Amazon S3, local filesystems, and arbitrary web servers making hybrid or multi-cloud easy.
 3. Robust to flaky network connections.
 Uses exponential random window retries to avoid network collisions on a large cluster.
 Validates md5 for gcs and s3.
 4. gzip, brotli, and zstd compression.